-A tabular summary of Bailey's compliance record for the period under review is set out in in the following tables.
+A tabular summary of Bailey's compliance record for the period under review is set out in Table 26 and Table 27.

-Table 22 Summary of performance for JW & CT Bailey Ltd's leachate consent 4999-3
+Table 26 Summary of performance for JW & CT Bailey Ltd's leachate consent 4999-3

-Purpose: To discharge up to 130 m3/day (1.5 L/s) of leachate form a former cleanfill into an unnamed tributary of the Te Henui Stream Means of monitoring during period under Compliance Condition requirement achieved? review 1.
-Maintain stormwater drains and Inspections Yes contours at the site 2.
-Prevent or minimise any likely adverse effects on the Inspections Yes environment due to the discharge of leachate 3.
-Discharge shall not alter water Inspections and water sampling Yes quality in the Te Henui Stream 4.
-Prevent or minimise any likely adverse effects on the Inspections and water sampling Yes environment due to any discharge at the site 5.
-Optional review provision re No further provision for review prior to expiry N/A environmental effects Overall assessment of environmental performance in respect of this consent High Overall assessment of administrative performance in respect of this consent High
+Purpose: To discharge up to 130 $m^3$ /day (1.5 L/s) of leachate form a former cleanfill into an unnamed tributary of the Te Henui Stream Condition requirement Means of monitoring during period under review Compliance achieved?
+1. Maintain stormwater drains and contours at the site Inspections Yes 2.
+Prevent or minimise any likely adverse effects on the environment due to the discharge of leachate Inspections Yes 3.
+Discharge shall not alter water quality in the Te Henui Stream Inspections and water sampling Yes 4.
+Prevent or minimise any likely adverse effects on the environment due to any discharge at the site Inspections and water sampling Yes 5.
+Optional review provision re environmental effects No further provision for review prior to expiry N/A Ov erall assessment of environmental p performance in respect of this consent High Ov erall assessment of administrative p performance in respect of this consent High

-Table 23 Summary of performance for JW & CT Bailey Ltd's culvert consent 5824-2
+Table 27 Summary of performance for JW & CT Bailey Ltd's culvert consent 5824-2